 The majority of our TSW 5 Bar and pedestrian gates are kept in stock- contact us for availability and stock levels.
 All gates made of Iroko and bespoke sizes are made to order and have a 3-4.

 How do I work out what size gate I need?

-Measure your total gap, remember to allow for posts and fittings or give us a call and we can quote for you.
+Measure your total gap and remember to allow for posts and fittings.
+Alternatively, give us a call and we can quote for you.